Traditional IRA vs. Roth IRA

 It’s also worth factoring in some of the specific rules and benefits of Traditional IRAs and Roth IRAs.
 Here’s a breakdown:

-- Contributions to a Traditional IRA generally will lower your taxable income in the contribution year.
-That lowers your adjusted gross income, helping you qualify for other tax incentives you wouldn’t otherwise get, such as the child tax credit or the student loan interest deduction.
+- Contributions to a Traditional IRA generally will lower your taxable income.
+That lowers your adjusted gross income, helping you qualify for other tax incentives you may not otherwise receive.
 (Note that if you or your spouse has an employer retirement plan, your ability to deduct contributions may be reduced or eliminated.)

 - If you are under 59½, you can withdraw up to $10,000 from your account without the normal 10% early-withdrawal penalty to pay for qualified first-time home-buyer expenses and for qualified higher education expenses.
-Hardships such as disability and certain levels of unreimbursed medical expenses may also be exempt from the penalty, However, you’ll still pay taxes on the distribution.
+Hardships such as disability and certain levels of nonreimbursed medical expenses may also be exempt from the penalty, However, you’ll still pay taxes on the distribution.
+Read more on the IRS website

 - Roth IRA contributions (but not earnings) can be withdrawn penalty- and tax-free at any time, even before age 59½.